MrS0m30n3/youtube-dl-gui/README.md

 See [FAQs](docs/faqs.md) file

 ## Thank you
-Thanks to readings this and get me a star for yhe YouTube Video Downloader.
+Thanks to readings this and get me a star for the YouTube Video Downloader.
 And I am always make this type of amazing project keep support me..